clach04/pysimplenote/README.md

 ALSO NOTE commit order is in file order (in json file), not last modified orded.

-Alternative, disable git support and use `import_files_to_git.py` to generate a script that will create the git repo with correct
+Alternative, disable git support and use `import_files_to_git.py` to generate a script that will create the git repo with correct order (which tools like GitJournal expect).

+##### gitignore

+Recommend creating a `.gitignore` file, contents something like:

+    *.bak
+    *~

+##### File mtime / last modified date / timestamp

+`git-restore-mtime` from https://github.com/MestreLion/git-tools is a Python3 script that can restore last modified (commit) times to files on file system.

 ### simplenote_json2yaml